KIA TELLURIDE WINS A 2022 U.S. NEWS 'BEST CARS FOR FAMILIES' AWARD

 Kia Telluride Named Best 3-Row SUV for Families for Third Consecutive Year

-IRVINE, Calif., March 18, 2022 /PRNewswire/ -- The 2022 Kia Telluride was recently named "Best 3-Row SUV for Families" by U.S. News & World Report.
+IRVINE, Calif., March 18, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The 2022 Kia Telluride was recently named "Best 3-Row SUV for Families" by U.S. News & World Report.
 This is the third consecutive year Telluride earned the title amongst the publication's annual tallying of "Best Cars for Families."

 "We're proud that U.S. News has once again recognized the Telluride for its family-centric attributes," said Steven Center, COO and EVP, Kia America.
 "Our award-winning three-row SUV offers an array of advanced safety features, outstanding interior capacity, and a world-class design, making it an ideal choice for families."